learn-academy-2021-charlie/week-5-assessment-oddtomas/interview-questions.md

 3. What is object-relational mapping?

-  Your answer: ORM is a tool for writing SQL queries using Rails.
+  Your answer: ORM is a tool for writing SQL queries using Rails.Active Record is an example of an ORM, and it helps us intereact with database data.

   Researched answer: ORM is a programming technique for convertin data between incompatible systems.
 ORM allows developers to wrtie SQL queries using Rails, an example is Active Record which takes data which is stored in a database table and allows interaction with the data as if it was Ruby object.
 ORM in effect creates a "virtual object database".